bitrecycling/reactive-timesheets/readme.md

-# reactive service for project and activities tracking and reporting with spring boot 2 and webflux
+# reactive timesheet service with spring boot 2 and webflux
+##  track and report your projects and activities

 Started as a learning project, to explore reactive programming.
 Run the service and use one of the clients to record what tasks you have done on which project.